A NEW Task Card Storage Idea and Early Finisher Activities

 If you can’t find a task card storage rack at an antique mart, you can buy them on Amazon for about $30.
 BUT, check your antique stores first (who doesn’t need a good reason to stop by an antique store?)!
 I found TONS of them, and then had my husband spray paint it with pink spray paint! 🙂

 Here is how my final display looks.
 I love that there is quite a bit of space for different task cards.
 Each student really only needs one card at a time, so there will be plenty to go around.
 They aren’t attached with rings, so that students can just take one.

 My card holder can display twelve (or more if you want to put more than one in each space) sets of cards for students to be working on.

+Even though I’m planning to use the display for early finishers, you can use it for ANY task card sets!
+Seriously, they fit in perfectly!
 If you are interested in my Early Finisher Task Cards, look no further!
 They have been an absolute sanity saver for me as a teacher, and I’m looking forward to using them again this year, especially with this new set up!

 If you’re looking for more early finisher and enrichment options, this ULTIMATE bundle will set you up all year.